eadz/rack-u2f/README.md

 }
 ```

-Currently only a redis store is developed, but other stores such as active record will be easy to add.

 The `Rack::U2f::RegistrationStore::RedisStore.new` by default uses `Redis.new` as the redis connection.
 You can pass in your own connection as the single argument to `RedisStore.new()`, for example: